lechab/newstatpress/readme.txt

 With the new ajax/javascript usage for variables in widget, the plugin is faster for a user being visit your site even with 1GB or more of database to use!

+Important: all previous versions from 0.9.9 are subject to XSS and SQL injection from an old Statpress routine.
+You have to use at least version 0.9.9.
+Unfortunately actually over 50% of people still use versions before 0.9.0!!!!
+Please update always to the latest version available.

 = Support =

 Check at  http://newstatpress.altervista.org